 In my previous blogs in this Selenium tutorial series, I have discussed the need for automation testing and how Selenium WebDriver is the best tool available in the market.
 However, in this blog, I’m going to tell you how to install and use Selenium IDE, which is another important tool in the Selenium suite: Selenium IDE.
 If you have missed out on reading any of the previous blogs, I urge you to start reading from here: What is Selenium.

 IDE in Selenium IDE stands for Integrated Development Environment.
-While WebDriver and RC allows us to write test cases via programming logic, Selenium IDE works a little different.
-You can simply use the interactions you have with your browser to write test cases.
+While WebDriver and RC allows us to write test cases via programming logic, Selenium IDE works slightly different.
+You can simply record the interactions you have on the browser to create test cases.
 This sounds simple right?
 Yes!

-Unlike WebDriver and RC, you don’t need to use programming logic.
+Unlike WebDriver and RC, you don’t need programming logic.
 You can simply record the actions you perform on your browser, and use the playback option to re-run tests (i.e your actions).
 That is how simple it is.
 But, there is a catch here.
 Selenium IDE is a Mozilla Firefox plugin, which means tests can be recorded only on Firefox browser and not on any other browser.

 The test cases which are recorded on Selenium IDE can be exported to other programming languages.
 They can be exported to either C#, Java, Ruby or Python.
 But, don’t mistake this tool’s simplicity for a full-fledged testing tool because it is not meant for complex test cases or test suites.
 This is just a prototyping tool and works well only with static web pages.
-Testing dynamic (real-time) web pages brings about a lot of problems associated with it.
+Testing dynamic (real-time) web pages brings about numerous challenges.

-Before I go any further, let me show you how the IDE interface looks like.
+Before I go any further, let me show you how IDE’s interface looks like.

 I have highlighted certain functionalities in the above screenshot.
 They are:

 The menu bar consists of the following tabs: File, Edit, Actions, Favorites, Options and Help.